Brexiters claim that the EU is run by unelected bureaucrats. It’s a laughable claim because it’s untrue.

 The Council President reports to the European Parliament.

 During our membership, Britain democratically helped to run and rule the EU, and not the other way around.
 Whatever the EU is and has become, Britain helped to create it.

 Indeed, the EU can become whatever all its members unanimously agree it can become.
 But of course, that only applies to EU members, and not to ex-members.

 Leaving the EU has meant a loss of sovereignty.
-We no longer have a say, votes and vetoes on the running and future direction of our continent.
+We no longer have a say, votes, and vetoes on the running and future direction of Europe.